jldec/jldec-website/README.md

 - The scope of the RSC update payload sent to clients may become a problem during streaming, e.g. for pages with a lot of data.
 Discussion about this in the [rwsdk discord](https://discord.com/channels/679514959968993311/1374715298636238968/1376288266789064734).
 - Server functions are convenient, but should be used with care since they generate HTTP APIs which is where auth/authz is commonly required.
 See [this take](https://www.youtube.com/watch?v=yD-KK4hiULU) from Jack Herrington for more.

-#### Cloudflare Agents websockets
+#### Cloudflare Agents raw websockets
-- Using Cloudflare Agents websockets means that we have [full control](https://github.com/jldec/agents-chat/blob/main/src/app/chat-agent/WebsocketAgent.ts) over the payloads.
+- Using Cloudflare Agents raw websockets gives us [full control](https://github.com/jldec/agents-chat/blob/main/src/app/chat-agent/WebsocketAgent.ts) over the payloads.
 This allows for nice optimizations e.g. to send partial data during streaming.
 - Rendering chat history on the client via fetch or via websocket makes the initial UX a little janky.
 (TODO: investigate pre-rendering)
-- Agents can combine both the chat storage and the websocket in one durable object.
-(TODO)

 #### Cloudflare Agents SDK with AIChatAgent
 - [AIChatAgent](https://developers.cloudflare.com/agents/api-reference/agents-api/#aichatagent) handles multi-user real-time message sync over websockets.
 This simplifies the implementation.
 - The SDK abstracts tool calling and supports different LLMs with Vercel's [AI SDK](https://ai-sdk.dev/docs/introduction).
 - [useAgentChat](https://developers.cloudflare.com/agents/api-reference/agents-api/#chat-agent-react-api) which is based on [ai-sdk useChat](https://ai-sdk.dev/docs/reference/ai-sdk-ui/use-chat#usechat), manages chat UI interactions with react, however only a single client sees the AI streaming reponse (see [#23](https://github.com/jldec/agents-chat/issues/23)).
 - With React Server Components (RSC), this component needs to be wrapped to prevent server-side rendering since the hook makes assumptions about running in a browser environment.
 More details in [this PR](https://github.com/jldec/agents-chat/pull/20).

+#### Agent Agent with subagents and MCP tools
+- MCP tools can be added, removed or listed.
+- A built-in tool can calls [AIChatAgent.saveMessages](https://github.com/cloudflare/agents/blob/398c7f5411f3a63f450007f83db7e3f29b6ed4c2/packages/agents/src/ai-chat-agent.ts#L185) on a named subagent, passing in the new message as if it were coming from a user.
+The tool waits for the response to finish, (doesn't stream) and then returns the whole response as a string.
+- This makes it possible for the main agent to prompt the subagent.
+- There are also built-in tools for clearing and listing messages.

 #### TinyBase sync
 - Synchronization is happening between memory and persistance on every node, and between nodes.